 Although fictionalized, the Netflix series Narcos plays into the dynamic of Castano versus Escobar.
 Los Pepes had guns, bombs, ammunition, and motivation to take down Escobar.
 Any power vacuum in the Colombian cartels would give people a chance to rise up to the occasion.
 Leadership in a cartel could be worth billions of dollars.

 Eventually, Los Pepes drove Escobar into hiding.
-He was living in Los Olivos, a middle-class barrio in Medellin, in December 1993 when Colombian intelligence intercepted a phone call from the drug kingpin to his son.
+He was living in Los Olivos, a middle-class barrio in Medellin, in December 1993 when Colombian intelligence intercepted a phone call from the drug kingpin to his son, Juan Pablo Escobar.
 Colombian police, as part of the group known as the Search Bloc, arrived at the house where Escobar was living.

 Whether Los Pepes literally killed Escobar or escalated his downfall after being 16 months out of prison, Escobar’s death marked a turning point for Colombia.
-The violence finally dissipated, and citizens could finally move on to lives without about brutal tit-for-tat drug wars.
+The violence finally dissipated and citizens could finally move on to lives without brutal tit-for-tat drug wars.